themorlan/openREM/docs/install_offline.rst

 Offline installation
 ********************

-In order to install OpenREM on a server that does not have access to the internet, or to PyPI (the Python package archive), you will need to download all the packages and dependencies on another computer and copy them across.
+In order to install OpenREM on a server that does not have access to the internet you will need to download all the packages and dependencies on another computer and copy them across.

-If you have trouble when installing the Python packages due to incorrect architecture, you may need to either download on a Windows system similar to the server (matching 32-bit/64-bit), or to download the files from http://www.lfd.uci.edu/~gohlke/pythonlibs/ instead.
+If you have trouble when installing the Python packages on Windows due to incorrect architecture, you may need to either download on a Windows system similar to the server (matching 32-bit/64-bit), or to download the files from http://www.lfd.uci.edu/~gohlke/pythonlibs/ instead.

 It is expected and highly recommended that Windows and Linux server have access to security updates even